marcinwojtasiak/MSiD-Project/README.md

 _________________________________________________________________
 ```
 It has two pairs of convolutional layers, each followed by a max pooling layer and then two fully connected layers.
 I tested few diffrent architectures and this one proved to give the best results.
+I have set the filter size of the first two conv layers to be smaller in order to pick up more detiled features and then a bit bigger filter to detect bigger features.

 Preprocessing:
 Data normalization - divided value for each pixel by 255.